WentianZhang-ML/FRT-PAD/README.md

-# TOD-PAD
+# FRT-PAD
-This is an official pytorch implementation of 'Face Presentation Attack Detection using Taskonomy Feature', which is under reviewed in CVPR 2022.
+This is an official pytorch implementation of 'Effective Presentation Attack Detection Driven by Face Related Task', which is under reviewed in ECCV 2022.

 ## Face Presentation Attack Detection using Taskonomy Feature
 ![Method](./src/method.png)